synologistical/msgraph-sdk-powershell/src/Identity.DirectoryManagement/Identity.DirectoryManagement/docs/v1.0-beta/Update-MgOrganization.md

   - `[Total <Int32?>]`: Total amount of the directory quota.
   - `[Used <Int32?>]`: Used amount of the directory quota.

-EXTENSIONS <IMicrosoftGraphExtension[]>: The collection of open extensions defined for the organization resource.
+EXTENSIONS <IMicrosoftGraphExtension[]>: The collection of open extensions defined for the organization.
+Read-only.
 Nullable.
   - `[Id <String>]`: Read-only.

 INPUTOBJECT <IIdentityDirectoryManagementIdentity>: Identity Parameter